 The only problem was, somewhere in the middle of one of those "and even more touring" jags, the band got really sick of each other.

 Stanley and Simmons felt that Criss' and Frehley's substance abuse issues and general lifestyle choices were impeding their contributions to the band; one famous story had Ace skipping a recording session because he was at a card game.
 Meanwhile, Criss and Frehley felt their bandmates were too controlling, and holding them back creatively.
 Even as the band's popularity was reaching still greater heights at the end of 1977 -- with the release of the multi-platinum double-live sequel Alive II -- both Frehley and Criss expressed a desire to leave the band and start their own solo careers.

-And here's where the plan that could have saved the day was proposed.
-Instead of splitting up, the group would take a break.
+But instead of splitting up, the group would take a break.
 Each member would prepare a solo album to be released as part of a coordinated marketing campaign, with all four records coming out on the same day complete with matching album covers and of course, the Kiss brand name.

 You can see the thinking: everybody gets some breathing room, and gets to have things their way in the studio for a while.
 But ultimately, they realize that they have a unique chemistry together, and that it's much easier to succeed as part of a team.
 Then before you know it, it's time for the newly re-dedicated Kiss to crank the album-making, touring and merchandising machines back up to full speed with big smiles on their faces.